 Each chapbook is limited to just 250 copies.

-Subscribers will be sent each chapbook as it is released as well as a small bookmark.
+Subscribers will be sent each chapbook as it is released.

 TSS Chapbooks, Series One

 No. 1 – A Flood in the Yucatán, by Sean Lusk